How to start a real estate crowdfunding business?

 You can make a registration process as complex as you wish.
 There are 2 possible scenarios:

-• Complex registration process, like Fundrise and Realty Mogul, did but a relatively easy invest process
+- The complex registration process, like Fundrise and Realty Mogul, did but a relatively easy investment process

 A step-by-step complex registration process:

-1. Entering first and last name, email, password, and agreeing to the platform’s terms and conditions.
+- Entering first and last name, email, and password, and agreeing to the platform’s terms and conditions.

 By creating a quick registration process, you can provide users with the ability to: